bitabs/HeartFailure/README.md

 ##### App/Fixture Directory

 Within this folder, Ignite has generated some dummy data that is closely coupled with Redux.
 We can't remove these data as it breaks the whole application.
-Our application does not use Fixtures
+Our application does not use Fixtures, and therefore, we do not deal with any of the data from there.

 ##### User's images